EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ## Part III - Read pairing

 I pair forward and reverse reads using the SEQPREP program available at https://github.com/jstjohn/SeqPrep .
 I use the default settings and specify a minimum quality of Phred 20 at the ends of the reads and an overlap of at least 25 bp.
-The command pair runs the script xxx.
+The command pair runs the script runseqprep_gz.sh .
 I check the read stats by running the gz_stats command described in Part II.

 ```linux
 pair _R1.fq.gz _R2.fq.gz